scenerystack/community/docs/reference/api/chipper/getFluentModule.md

 # getFluentModule

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/chipper/blob/main/js/browser/getFluentModule.ts](https://github.com/phetsims/chipper/blob/main/js/browser/getFluentModule.ts) for the most up-to-date information.

 ## Overview

 Constructs the modules needed to use Fluent.js messages in a PhET simulation.
 Fluent has the following concepts: